nipil/jcdecaux_fetch_store/README.md

 Why do it that way ?
 JCDecaux API is providing information mainly for France, but for cities in other timezones too.
 Because of that, i deemed it more sensible to use UTC across the board when *collecting*, and delegate timezone (eventual) management when the collected data is *used*.
 Second reason, this should allow for clean handling of DST (daylight saving time) for the timezones using it (including France)

 This behaviour is consistent with version 1 way of handling time and dates.

+# FAQ #2: database size and contract/stations filtering

+Each daily database contains changes for every single contract and station for that day.
+As a consequence, the storage size is maximal.

+Depending on the day of the week, the weather, holiday or not, **each day** represents between **6-15 MBytes** of disk space.

+If you do not want the whole data database, it is possible.
+Just :
+- use to tool to collect everything daily
+- purge yesterday's databases of all un-needed data
+- or extract the data you want in a separate database

+That way, you can tailor the data to your needs, and of course store a longer history in the same disk size.

+I will add a command to do this when i have some time.